-The Indiana University School of Journalism blends its 100-year history of preparing students for media careers with Indiana University-Purdue University at Indianapolis' dynamic environment in the state’s capitol, which serves as a backdrop to students’ projects and training.
+The Department of Journalism and Public Relations blends its 100-year history of preparing students for media careers with Indiana University-Purdue University at Indianapolis' dynamic environment in the state’s capitol, which serves as a backdrop to students’ projects and training.

 Student journalists take courses with expert faculty, collaborate on projects outside the classroom and engage with their community, all with an eye on preparing for challenging media careers.
 As the media industry evolves, the School of Journalism is preparing students for careers as traditional as print reporters or as cutting-edge as digital designers.

 Not all learning takes place in the classroom.
 With Indianapolis as their beat, students cover events in the city, from the Statehouse three blocks away to international businesses to people in under-reported communities.

 Students also have access to guest speakers, particularly those visiting the National Sports Journalism Center, which hosts panels several times a year that bring professionals at the top of their game to the school.